Loading...

 Keep it organized.
 You can reduce the overall load by dividing the material into smaller, logical steps.

-This includes, for example, distractions, unclear emails, a lack of structure, as well as noise or friction that have nothing to do with the tasks themselves.
+This includes distractions, unclear emails, a lack of structure, as well as noise or friction unrelated to the tasks themselves.

 Goal: